 The client instructs us what the purpose of the valuation is, this forms the basis for the valuation.
 The purpose influence the method and the process that we will follow to do a professional valuation and submit to the client a professional valuation report.

-We specialise to provide a valuation service pertaining to aspects of agricultural (farm) property value.
+We specialise to provide a valuation service pertaining to aspects of agricultural (farm) property value or the value of a business.

 WHEN IS A PROFESSIONAL VALUATION NEEDED BY A FARM OWNER ?

-- Establishing a price at which to sell
+- Establishing a value at which to sell or sell

 - Making a decision regarding financing